 Looking at your patio, consider porcelain pavers as an option.
 The old hexagonal cement pavers have been replaced by flagstone and cobblestone looking pavers.
 Many feature softly weathered edges found in aged or traditional heavier cottos and French limestone.

 As homeowners, we all know that older flooring can make a home look dated.
 Something as simple as changing kitchen or living room flooring or retiling your shower can make a big difference and add a new look to your home.
-Mentioned here are just a few of the tile trends for 2018.
-As with any choice, ultimately what tile you choose for a room or rooms in your home will come down to a combination of personal taste, a watchful eye on your budget, and a lot of inspiration.
+Mentioned here are just a few of the floor tile trends for 2018.
+As with any choice, ultimately what tile you choose for a room or rooms in your home will come down to a combination of personal taste, a watchful eye on your budget, and a lot of inspiration from trends in ceramic.